CameronRolfe/MazeGenerator/README.md

 # About Project
-Maze Generator and Solver built using Python
+Maze Generator and Solver built with Python

 ## How to use Maze and MazeVisualizer
 Use Maze and MazeVisulizer to open a GUI to view maze generation